hadronized/blog/Resource_management.md

 And you just have to pass those functions around.
 The cool thing is that you can wrap them in a type in your library and provide a function that initializes them all at once – I do that in my engine.
-Later on, the user can extend the available managers by type by providing new functions.
-In my engine, I provide a few functions like `mkResourceManager` that hide the `ResourceMap` by providing two functions – one for lookup in the map, one for inserting into the map.
+Later on, the user can extend the available managers by providing new functions for new types.
+In my engine, I provide a few functions like `mkResourceManager` that hides the `ResourceMap`, providing two functions – one for lookup in the map, one for inserting into the map.

 # Conclusion